materials-data-facility/scythe/docs/source/contributor-guide.rst

     A bad use of configuration would be to change the output to match a different schema.
     Operations that significantly alter the form but not the content of a summary should be implemented as adaptors.

-#. *Context should not be required*
+#. *Consider whether context should be configuration.
-    Parsers can use additional context about files to genreate summaries, but this information should not be required.
-    Settings that are identical for each file could be better suited as configuration settings.
+    Settings that are identical for each file could be better suited as configuration settings than as context.

 Implementing ``is_valid``
 -------------------------